Texas Landlord-Tenant Law

 - Maintain the Property – Landlords can also expect their tenants to take care of the property outside of normal wear and tear.

-Texas Landlord-Tenant Law FAQs
+Texas Landlord-Tenant Law FAQ

 Below are the answers to some of the most commonly-asked questions when it comes to landlord-tenant laws in Texas.